 Asbestos trust fund compensation is based on many factors, and the value of the payment you receive can decrease over time as the funding in the trust decreases and the trust distribution procedures change.

-Based on a press release in April 2020, Metex Asbestos PI Trust is conducting an analysis to determine if an adjustment to the payment percentage applicable to current and future claims is proper to ensure the trust can continue paying claims in as much of the same way as possible.
-Payment percentages previously decreased from 11.3% to 8.3% in August 2019.
+Based on a press release in April 2020, Metex Asbestos PI Trust conducted an analysis to determine if an adjustment to the payment percentage applicable to current and future claims is proper to ensure the trust can continue paying claims in as much of the same way as possible.
+The payment percentage was changed to 7.25% Payment percentages previously decreased from 11.3% to 8.3% in August 2019.